 💶 €€€€€

-📍 Calle de la Flor Baja, 5 (downtown) and Velázquez, 136 (Salamanca district)
+📍Location: Calle de la Flor Baja, 5 (Downtown)

 Yugo the Bunker’s letter of introduction is its raw material, of extraordinary quality.
 It is impossible to find many of its products in a conventional (or specialized) supermarket.
-That alone makes it worthwhile.
-For this reason, of course, and for the michelin star which is a guarantor of its quality and which it has maintained since 2019.
+For this reason alone it is worth it.
+For that, of course, and for the Michelin Star, which is a guarantor of its quality and which it has held since 2019.

-Julián Mármol, the chef at the helm of this restaurant that is divided into two zones: one inspired by the traditional Izakaya tavern at the top and the perfect recreation of a World War II Japanese bunker downstairs.
+Julián Mármol is the chef at the helm of this restaurant that is divided into two areas: one inspired by the traditional Izakaya tavern at the top and the perfect recreation of a WWII Japanese bunker, downstairs.

 💶 €€€€€